PartnersInBiz/exhibit/DESIGN.md

 This function determines if the code is being run on the server or client.

 This is used on the script's first run to determine if `module.exports` is necessary (it's needed only on the server-side, and indeed breaks browser JS).

+## scripts/scene-height.js

+This file adjusts the scene to the appropriate height given the navbars present on the front-end.

+## scripts/shortid.js

+This is not my code, but a browserified version of the shortid library.
+This allows me to generate short random IDs for objects on the client-side.

+## scripts/toolbar.js

+The code herein handles anything to do with the editing experience, particularly the context toolbar, the media modal, and the main toolbar at the bottom of the editing screen.

+## scripts/graphics/ceiling.js

+In view mode, this script clones the floor tiles to create a ceiling.

+## scripts/graphics/globals.js

+These are some useful global constants and variables used throughout the code of both editor and viewer.

+## scripts/graphics/grid-interactive.js

+This is a series of functions associated with making the third-person edit mode function properly on the client-side.

+## scripts/graphics/grid.js

+This is a script used in the edit mode to generate the grid that is so crucial to the editor's functioning.

+## scripts/graphics/navigation.js

+This is a series of classes and functions dedicated to making third-person navigation in the scene possible.

 ## secure/secure.js